Sofia Bevarly Asks Fans For Their Thoughts On The Vaccine While Clad In A String Bikini

 Sofia Bevarly wowed in the most recent update that was added to her popular Instagram page.
-The model and social media influencer sizzled in a bikini in her weekend update.
+The model and social media influencer sizzled in a bikini for her weekend update.

 The photo captured Sofia posing on the beach.
 She stood in the center of the frame, and there were sand and water as far as the eye could see.
 Sofia turned her figure slightly in profile gazing into the camera lens with an alluring stare.
 She placed both hands in front of her midsection and popped her booty back to accentuate her curves.
 The model showed off her amazing figure in a skimpy bikini that did her nothing but favors.